ballsconsumer77/StresKit/README.md

 ### Toggling Mitigations

 By default, mitigations are disabled.
 To enable them, remove the line that disables mitigations in [porteus.cfg](/porteus/boot/syslinux/porteus.cfg) after mounting the ISO to a USB (or build a new ISO with the modified config).
-Enabling mitigations may provide a performance uplift for systems with a Ryzen CPU ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
+Enabling mitigations may provide a performance uplift for certain systems ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).

 ### Display StresKit Help Message